atw1020/sente/docs/tutorial/SGF Metadata.rst

      'DT': '1846-09-11,14,15'}      # DT: Date(s) the game was played

 As seen above, the resulting dictionary will map from the property code to the value associated with the property.
-This value is typically a string, but in some cases may be a list of strings if the property is associated with multiple values.
+This value is typically a string, but in some cases, it may be a list of strings if the property is associated with multiple values.

-The ``get_properties()`` method will return all of the root properties of the game as well as properties associated with the current active node in the SGF tree.
+The ``get_properties()`` method will return all of the root properties of the game as well as properties associated with the currently active node in the SGF tree.
 Thus, while the root properties will be the same no matter what move of the game you are on, the node properties will change as you step through a game.

 Setting metadata